Axilent/sharrock/README.md

 Deprecating Descriptors
 -----------------------

+You can deprecate descriptors by settings a deprecation message at the individual descriptor, at the resource or at the module level.
+Setting the deprecation message looks like this:

+	deprecated = 'You should stop using this function.'

-You can deprecate descriptors by setting `deprecated = True` in the descriptor declaration.
-The descriptor will be marked as deprecated in the API documentation, and when it is called, the server will execute the function as normal, but attach a Warning http response header with the message "METHOD DEPRECATED: Please check API documentation.".
+The descriptor will be shown as deprecated in the API docs.
+Additionally, when it is called, the server will append a **Warning** response header to the response with a message indicating that the function is deprecated.

-The deprecation flag (`deprecated = True`) may be declared in any of three places: at the descriptor level itself, in a Resource declaration or at the module level.
-Deprecation is inherited, so if you declare an entire module to be deprecated, every Descriptor or Resource in that module will likewise be deprecated.
+Deprecation is inherited, so if a module is marked as depreated then all resources and descriptors within that module will be deprecated.
+Likewise if a resource is marked deprecated then all of its member descriptors will be deprecated.

 API Versions
 ============